-Duplexes and small multiunit uses: Amends 24 V.S.A. § 4412 (required provisions and prohibited effects) Municipalities must allow anywhere single unit homes (also known as single-family or single-household dwellings) are allowed for year-round use.
-Municipalities must apply the same or less prohibitive dimensional standards to duplexes as would apply to a single unit dwelling.
+Duplexes and small multiunit buildings: Amends 24 V.S.A. § 4412 (required provisions and prohibited effects) Municipalities must allow anywhere single unit homes (also known as single-family or single-household dwellings) are allowed for year-round use.
+Municipalities may not apply more restrictive dimensional standards than would apply to a single-unit dwelling, such as requiring additional land area or larger setbacks.
 In areas served by municipal sewer and water, municipalities must allow multiunit dwellings with three or four units to be a permitted (not conditional) use.

-Accessory Dwelling Units (ADUs) allowances: ADU review, dimensional, or other regulations must not be more restrictive than those for single-unit dwellings.
+Accessory Dwelling Units (ADUs) as allowed uses: ADU review, dimensional, or other regulations must not be more restrictive than those for single-unit dwellings.
 For instance, if a single-unit dwelling is not subject to a special design review, the ADU may not be subject to design review.
 Also, the criteria to convert an existing detached nonresidential building (such as a carriage barn) to habitable space for an ADU must not be more restrictive than a single-unit dwelling without an ADU.